mit-pdos/sigmaos/cpython3.11/Doc/c-api/unicode.rst

    Decode a string from the :term:`filesystem encoding and error handler`.

+   If :c:data:`Py_FileSystemDefaultEncoding` is not set, fall back to the locale encoding.

+   :c:data:`Py_FileSystemDefaultEncoding` is initialized at startup from the locale encoding and cannot be modified later.
 If you need to decode a string from the current locale encoding, use :c:func:`PyUnicode_DecodeLocaleAndSize`.

    .. seealso::